 Once we get out into the bay, we are surrounded by what looks like thousands of dolphins, in pods of various sizes in every direction as far as the eye can see.
 They’re swimming in front of us, around us, leaping out of the water, and riding the bows of the catamaran.

 As everyone scrambles to grab cameras and phones, Matty runs to the front and starts singing and shrieking, asking which of the six groups they’ve put us into wants to go first?

-While the run through of showing us what to do – put your mask and snorkel on and shuffle down into the net at the front of the boat, before jumping into the water on the count of three, turning round and holding on to a rope stretched between the two bows of the catamaran as it is moving along – sounded easy enough, it’s a bit clumsy in practice.
+While the run-through of showing us what to do – put your mask and snorkel on and shuffle down into the net at the front of the boat, before jumping into the water on the count of three, turning around and holding on to a rope stretched between the two bows of the catamaran as it is moving along – sounded easy enough, it’s a bit clumsy in practice.

 As we’re poised and ready, one girl cracks a nervous joke about sharks – not ideal when someone else on deck begins singing the Jaws ‘der-der’ theme tune, but we’re off, one big splash and we’re in!

 Under the water, the first few seconds are daunting as you get your bearings, try not to swallow any water in the snorkel and realise the boat is going reeeeaaaaallly fast… and then ‘whoosh’, what was that?

 I’m on edge of the group, on the outside far-right and within about five seconds I see them, maybe 20-or-so dolphins of all sizes swimming with us.
 Under us, in front, next to us.
 One is swimming so close to me with its calf I feel like I could reach out and touch it.

 I try, and have visions of being swept to the back of the boat and made into mincemeat by the propeller.
 Yeah, might not do that again!